Adversarial Rewards in Universal Learning for Contextual Bandits

-We give the definitions of the main conditions on stochastic processes arizing in our characterizations of learnable processes.
-First, given a stochastic process $\Xbb$ on $\Xcal$, an extended process is given by $\tilde\Xbb =(X_t)_{t\in\Tcal}$ where $\Tcal\subset\Nbb$ is a possibly random subset of times.
-We define the limit submeasure $\hat\mu_{\tilde\Xbb}$ as follows.
+We give the definitions of two main conditions on stochastic processes arising in our characterizations of learnable processes.
+First, given a stochastic process $\Xbb$ on $\Xcal$, an extended process is given by $\tilde\Xbb =(X_t)_{t\in\Tcal}$ where $\Tcal\subset\Nbb$ is a possibly random subset of times---which can depend on any random variable, the process $\Xbb$ itself, rewards potentially observed by a learner, etc. We define the limit submeasure $\hat\mu_{\tilde\Xbb}$ as follows.
 For any $A\in\Bcal$,

-The first condition intuitively asks that the expected empirical limsup frequency of sets $A\in\Bcal$ is a continuous sub-measure.
+The first condition intuitively asks that the expected empirical limsup frequency of sets $A\in\Bcal$ is a continuous sub-measure on $\Bcal$.